Being pregnant means you’re about to get intimately familiar with your parts, especially the cervix. So get comfy and let’s begin with the basics.

 Soon after your offspring has sprung from your loins, a second round of contractions begins.
 Joy!
 This is supposed to happen.
 Your doctor will coach you through expelling the afterbirth.

 Stage 3 takes between 5 to 30 minutes.
-Breastfeeding your newborn can speed it up.
+Nursing your newborn can speed it up.
 This stage — and the whole labor process — are finished once you’ve delivered the afterbirth.

 Childbearing is in the rear-view mirror.
 Parenting is in full, sleepless swing.
 Enjoy this time.
 Bond as a family.
 Let your body recuperate.